Struggleton/Delfinovin/README.md

 - Check settings.txt and modify the settings to your desired values.
 [GamepadTester](https://gamepad-tester.com/ "Gamepad Tester") can be useful for visualizing the sticks / button inputs if you're trying to figure out what settings to use in programs and other games.

-If you would like to calibrate the sticks in order to use their full ranges, do so now by using the *Calibrate sticks* menu.
+If you would like to calibrate the sticks in order to use their full ranges, do so now by using the *Calibrate Controllers* menu.
 - Restart the program and choose "*Begin controller input loop"*!

 ## Settings